Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

 * [False positive audit logs are generated for Validation policy](https://github.com/kyverno/kyverno/issues/3970)
 * [No event is generated in case of mutation policy being applied to a resource](https://github.com/kyverno/kyverno/issues/2160)
 * [Inaccurate annotations are created after applying the policy](https://github.com/kyverno/kyverno/issues/3473)
-* Webhook timeout during after Kyverno policies upgrade
+* Webhook timeout during Kyverno policies upgrade

   Kyverno policies upgrade will be unsuccessful with webhook timeout errors due to default timeout value of 10 second.